-The Model A Era Image category is determined by wearing or displaying current fashion styled in the Model A era, or the mixing of current fashion with original and/or reproduction items.
+The Model A Era Image category is determined by the wearing of current fashion styled in the Model A era, or the mixing of current fashion with original and/or reproduction items.
 The Model A Era Image garment is judged for the look of the era.
 Consider if the garment has the styling elements of the era.
 Garment construction, fabric, or materials used are not examined.

-For Fashion Model Judging consider if the outfit would have been worn during the Model A era and is appropriate for the person wearing it.
+Consider if the outfit would have been worn during the Model A era and is appropriate for the person wearing it.
 Is the outfit too early or late for the Model A era?
 Is the garment appropriate for the age and sex of the wearer?
 For an example, a 15-year-old girl could wear a bias cut black satin evening gown and look sensational, but it is not appropriate for her to do so.
 Conversely, a 50-year-old woman could wear a dress styled for a young girl, but it would not be appropriate.
-A woman could wear a man's suit and have it fit beautifully, but it is not appropriate for the Model A era.
+A woman could wear a man's suit and have it fit beautifully, but it is not appropriate.
 A bridal gown would be appropriate for someone 17 years or older.
 The primary questions are would the outfit have been worn during the Model A era, and is the outfit appropriate for the age and sex of the entrant.